 Turnkey Projects are Our Specialty

-The 450,000 square foot greenfield facility, created to assemble massive internal combustion engines employed in power generation markets, was designed with LEED certification in mind.
-Paired with Handling Specialty’s safety inspired engineering for multiple equipment designs, this project quickly became the one to watch.
-Within the Welland factory, our client assembles a wide range of engine models which requires highly flexible equipment built to accommodate varying dimensions and weight capacities.
+The 450,000-square-foot greenfield facility, created to assemble massive internal combustion engines employed in power generation markets, was designed with LEED certification in mind.
+Paired with Handling Specialty’s safety-inspired engineering for multiple equipment designs, this project quickly became the one to watch.
+Within the Welland factory, our client assembles a wide range of engine models, which require highly flexible equipment built to accommodate varying dimensions and weight capacities.

 Handling Specialty was not only responsible for the design/build of these custom systems but also took on the full installation, commissioning and functional site testing.
 The Handling Specialty professional services team provides comprehensive, onsite operator and maintenance as well as spare parts and ongoing technical support.
 Projects of this nature clearly demonstrate Handling Specialty’s capabilities, commitment to success and long-term client relationships.

 To contact Handling Specialty concerning your next BIG project, call or email Mike Roper, Sales Manager.